caotic123/Magenta-Languange/README.md

 # POINTERS

-if in Magenta everything is referenced then it is possible to allocate memory and do not give anything special treatment for this variable.
+If in Magenta everything is referenced then it is possible to allocate memory and do not give anything special treatment for this variable.

 ```
 #string = (new_str(23))